Farmers, foresters and estates

-Most of Scotland's terrestrial biodiversity exists on land managed as part of a farming, forestry or sporting estate.
+Much of Scotland's biodiversity is found on farmland, forestry or sporting estates.
 How you use that land can make a huge difference.
-The largest single source of funding for biodiversity in Scotland is through the Scotland Rural Development Programme .
-If you use the management options designed specifically for biodiversity you can help Scotland's habitats and species.
+The Scotland Rural Development Programme (SRDP) is the largest single source of funding for biodiversity in the country.
+The biodiversity options under the SRDP are designed to support important habitats and species.

 Detailed advice on how to manage land for biodiversity can be found in our advice and resources web pages.